ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Concat Combiner

 The concat combiner assumes all outputs from encoders are tensors of size `b x h` where `b` is the batch size and `h` is the hidden dimension, which can be different for each input.
+If inputs are tensors with different shapes, set the `flatten_inputs` parameter to `true`.
 It concatenates along the `h` dimension, and then (optionally) passes the concatenated tensor through a stack of fully connected layers.
 It returns the final `b x h'` tensor where `h'` is the size of the last fully connected layer or the sum of the sizes of the `h` of all inputs in the case there are no fully connected layers.
 If there's only one input feature and no fully connected layers are specified, the output of the input feature is just passed through as output.